How To Dehydrate Sage

 Here Is Some History About Sage

 Sage originated in the Mediterranean region.
-It is a perennial sub-shrub with grayish green leaves.
+It is a perennial sub-shrub with grayish-green leaves.
 When in bloom it has blue-purple flowers.
 It is a member of the mint family.
-This herb will die in cold, wet winters or in badly draining soil.
+This herb will die in cold, wet winters or in badly drained soil.
 It likes warm climates and plenty of sunlight.

 Here is another interesting fact.
-In a 19th Century a song called “Scarborough Fair” it mentions parsley, rosemary, and thyme.
+A 19th Century song called “Scarborough Fair” mentions parsley, rosemary, and thyme.